 This bit is often where people get stuck.
 Fine, you’ve got the content and the idea, but how do you actually get your book out there?

-Bear in mind that if you’ve worked on building a huge following for your blog, it’s possible that publishers will approach you.
+Self-publishing can work for you, but bear in mind that if you’ve worked on building a huge following for your blog, it'll be easier to approach a traditional publisher... or one might even approach you.
 In which case, you could start thinking about who gets to play you in the film!

 Next steps?
-My Business Blogging Club kicks off on Wednesday 30th October, and it’s perfect if you want to a) learn how to blog from scratch, b) gain confidence in your blogging skills, and c) be a productive idea-generating machine!
+My Blogging Basics course starts on Wednesday 29th September, and it’s perfect if you want to a) learn how to blog from scratch, b) gain confidence in your blogging skills, and c) be a productive idea-generating machine!
 You'll learn it all from the comfort of home, too.
 Find out more here.

 I can also help you write that book and get it into print, with personalised, one-to-one coaching sessions.